BASIC RESUME OUTLINEHere is the ABSOLUTE BASIC résumé outline.

 A letter needs to be short and to the point, and to include the résumé in with the letter would make the letter into a short story.

-Sentences also need to be properly constructed for a letter (can use point form with a résumé).
+Sentences also need to be properly constructed for a letter, but you can use point form in places with a résumé.

 The resume contains ALL the essential information about you that an employer needs to know.

 If you don't have one, you will find it very difficult to communicate with employers when looking for work!